HERALDEXX/habit-tracker/CONTRIBUTING.md

    - habit_engine/**init**.py
 3. The PR will be merged once you have the sign-off of another developer

-## Code of Conduct

-### Our Pledge

-We pledge to make participation in our project a harassment-free experience for everyone.

-### Our Standards

-Examples of behavior that contributes to creating a positive environment include:

-- Using welcoming and inclusive language
-- Being respectful of differing viewpoints
-- Accepting constructive criticism
-- Focusing on what is best for the community

-### Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

 ## Questions?

 Feel free to open an issue for: